matt-antone/octopi-install/README.md

 >
 > Windows installations which have iTunes installed should also be able to resolve `octopi.local` into its IP address.
 >
-> Users with Windows installations *without* iTunes might need to do some detective work in order to find and use the IP address of the Raspberry.
+> Users with Windows installations *without* iTunes might need to do some [detective work](https://www.dirtyoptics.com/find-raspberry-pi-ip-address/) in order to find and use the IP address of the Raspberry.
 Check your router's DHCP area to see what it issued.

 ## Connect remotely to the Raspberry Pi 3B
 * **OSX** or **Linux**: From a command prompt, `ssh pi@octopi.local` using `raspberry` as the password
 * **Windows**: If you don't otherwise have it, download and install [PuTTY](https://www.ssh.com/ssh/putty/windows/install) then connect as the `pi` user to the IP address your router has issued to the Raspberry Pi.
 It may be necessary to log into your router to determine which address was given.
 If you have previously installed iTunes, then you should be able to more easily use the Pi's hostname of `octopi.local`.
 See the Name "Resolution section" above.
 As above, the password is `raspberry`.

 ## Visit the web interface
-Assuming that your Raspberry Pi connected to your wi-fi network, try visiting the address [http://octopi.local](http://octopi.local) from your workstation.
+Assuming that your Raspberry Pi connected to your wi-fi network, try visiting the address [http://octopi.local](http://octopi.local) from your remote computer.

 For Windows users without iTunes, you might have to enter an IP address instead of `octopi.local` to reach your instance.